Servants

 The Cook

-Margaret Stack worked as the Wickwire family cook from 1904 to 1911.
-She emigrated from Athea, County Limerick, Ireland in 1904.
+Margaret Stack worked as the Wickwire family’s cook from 1904 to 1911.
+She had emigrated from Athea, County Limerick, Ireland in 1904.
 Her aunt, Catherine Stack Quirke, already lived in Cortland, and may have arranged for her employment in the Wickwire mansion.
-Margaret was single and 21 years old when she began working for the Wickwires.
+Margaret was single and only 21 years old when she began working for the Wickwires.

 Stack socialized with the substantial Irish population in Cortland.
 A March 19, 1910 article in the Cortland Standard describes a St. Patrick’s Day Banquet, hosted by Ladies Auxiliary of the Ancient Order of Hiberians (AOH).
 The AOH was an Irish Catholic fraternal organization who assisted Irish immigrants and protected Catholic churches from anti-Catholic discrimination.
 Margaret Stack danced at this event as one of a four-person Irish reel.
 A reel is a traditional Irish step dance.